-Since, on average, using all constraints has the highest average F1 measure on all tasks, in subsequent experiments we present the results of models that trains with all constraints.
+Since, on average, using all constraints has the highest average F1 measure on all tasks, in all next experiments we present the results of models that trains with all constraints.
+Figure 4b illustrates the validation accuracy (on Twitter labeled data) of each training epoch for different classification tasks.
+Clearly, the gender classification has the highest accuracy and converges faster than other classes, and race3 has the lowest accuracy and converges slower.